 - Length: Be sure your manuscript meets the length requirements: major papers should be no shorter than 10 pages (double-spaced) of text and no longer than 25-30 pages (double-spaced) of text.

-Cover Letters (will only accessible by the Editors-in-Chief) should be in plain text and include:
+Cover Letters (will only accessible by the Editors-in-Chief) should be a business letter written in plain text and include the following information:

 1. Author Information